About

 Research Interests

-I work at the intersection of cognitive science and natural language processing.
+My research interests fall in the intersection of cognitive science and natural language processing.